-Students must receive grades of "C" or higher in upper-division courses for the major.
+Students must receive grades of "C" or higher in upperdivision courses for the major.
 If a student receives a grade below "C" in any course in the major, this course must be repeated.
 If a second grade below "C" is received in either an upper-division course in the major already taken or in a different upper-division course in the major, the student is no longer eligible to take additional upper-division courses in the major.

 Other Economics Programs.
-For information on majoring in Economics in the College of Liberal Arts and Sciences, see pages 325-326.
+For information on majoring in Economics in the College of Liberal Arts and Sciences, see "Economics," page 353.

-For information on the minor in General Economics and on the minor in Economics for Students Planning a Career in Law, see pages 325-326.
+For information on the minor in General Economics and on the minor in Economics for Students Planning a Career in Law, see "Economics," page 353.

 In addition to fulfilling major requirements, students seeking a degree must meet all university and college requirements.
-See pages 79-83 for university graduation requirements and pages 144-146 for college requirements.
+See "University Graduation Requirements," page 81 and "College Degree Requirements," page 152.